-Every time a Kosmos probe is connected a test is run automatically to check for the integrity of the transducer elements.
+Every time a Kosmos probe is connected, a test is run automatically to check for the integrity of the transducer elements.
 The test reports to the user whether all transducer elements are functioning properly (successful test), or whether failures were detected.

-The same test runs automatically when the Kosmos App boots up with Kosmos Torso-One connected.
+The same test runs automatically when the Kosmos App boots up with Kosmos probe connected.

-This test can also be initiated by the user in Settings > Admin > About.
+This test can also be initiated by the user in Settings --> Admin --> About (Android) and Settings --> About (iOS)